From Persian to Shag: A Guide to Rug Types and Styles

 How to Choose the Right Rug Types and Styles

-Consider your room’s function: high traffic? go for durable, stain‑resistant fiber like nylon or wool.
+• Consider your room’s function: High traffic?
+Go for durable, stain‑resistant fibers like nylon or wool.
 For softness zones, shag or wool works well.

 If you’re choosing among rug types and styles: Go with Persian or Oriental rugs for timeless elegance and rich craftsmanship; Kilim for lightweight, reversible geometric flair; shag for indulgent softness; and contemporary rugs when you want bold patterns to energize your decor.
 Natural fibers deliver warmth and longevity, while synthetics offer budget‑friendly practicality.